yiannist/pkg-ganeti/man/gnt-instance.rst

 mebibytes, gibibytes and tebibytes.
 Each disk can also take these parameters (all optional):

+spindles
+  How many spindles (physical disks on the node) the disk should span.

 mode
   The access mode.
 Either ``ro`` (read-only) or the default ``rw`` (read-write).

 name
-   this option specifies a name for the disk, which can be used as a disk identifier.
+   This option specifies a name for the disk, which can be used as a disk identifier.
 An instance can not have two disks with the same name.

 vg